 Sitting on V Street between 2nd and 4th Street in NW Washington, DC, is a community garden like no other.
-Established in 2007, Shaw EcoVillage gave permission to Common Good City Farm to direct garden programs at the 7th street site and they then named it the “7th Street Garden.”
+Established in 2007, Shaw EcoVillage gave permission to Common Good City Farm to direct garden programs at the 7th Street site, which they named the “7th Street Garden.”

-This garden stood from 2007 to 2009 and then after their work each year expanding our programs to feed more people, educate DC residents’ young and old, and contribute to the sustainability of the organization they were invited to their new location that stands in LeDroit Park in 2008.
+This garden stood from 2007 to 2009 and after their work for two years expanding programs to feed more people, educate DC residents, and contribute to the sustainability of the organization, they were invited to their new location in LeDroit Park in 2008.

 Now, over 10 years of farming on almost half an acre in the middle of DC, Common Good City Farm can feed more people through their farm market, engage more students in their Seed to Table Workshops and Youth programs, and serve more community members at their events.

 The goal of Common Good City Farm is to “create a vibrant, informed, and well-nourished community through urban farming while also actively engaging with all members of a diverse community and create opportunities for connections on our farm, while emphasizing intensive vegetable production and modeling best practices in sustainable urban agriculture,” according to their website.

 “Our goal is to feed people and bring them together while also helping teach them about healthy environmental practices,” Executive Director of Common Good City Farm, Sam Wetzel said.

 Since January 2007, this garden has provided over 10 tons of fresh produce to the community, engaged over 2,700 adults and 4,500 young people in educational programs, and hosted over 3,000 volunteers.